yzrcao/yzrcao.github.io/README.txt

-Future Imperfect by HTML5 UP
+Forty by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-It's been a long time coming, but I've finally gotten around to creating a brand new blog-style template (and the first since Striped, which came out waaaaay back in 2013).
-Anyway, Future Imperfect features a clean, expansive layout, a toggleable search box, and -- because pretty much all modern browsers can use it now -- a whole lot of flexbox action.
-Enjoy it :)
+This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
+It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
+Hope you dig it!

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.